Read about the symptoms of depression and how to deal with suicidal thoughts.

 Sometimes people feel too sad and low to even think about getting help.
 But people around them may notice that they are acting strangely or hear them talking about ending their life.

 If you know someone like this then you need to try to encourage them to get help.
-If you are really worried about someone, consider contacting their GP.
+Consider contacting their GP if you are really worried about someone.
 The GP can’t give you any information about their patient without the patient's permission.
 But you can still tell the GP about your worries.
 It’s important not to ignore someone’s threat or mention of killing themselves.

 Talking about suicide to someone who is thinking about killing themselves will not increase the chance of them carrying it out.
 In fact, it is more likely to actually help them.
 It shows them that you are concerned about their feelings.
 This can give them permission to talk about their fears and worries.